KateMcGuane/static-website/README.md

 ## Credits

   ### Markup

   First Edition:
     - The general format of my markup is based on the [readme-examples](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md) work by [Kera Cudmore](https://github.com/kera-cudmore).

   Second Edition:
     - I formatted some of my README based off of [BookWorm](https://github.com/kera-cudmore/BookWorm/tree/main), again by [Kera Cudmore](https://github.com/kera-cudmore).
     - I based my testing documentation off of [Animal Shelter](https://github.com/IuliiaKonovalova/animal_shelter/blob/main/TESTING.md#manual-testing) from my mentor, [Juliia Konovalova](https://github.com/IuliiaKonovalova/).

   ### Code Used

   - I followed the format of the Love Running Walkthrough Project.
 This was to ensure best practice in creating my first interactive Front-End web application.

   ### Content

   - The paragraph on the 'About' page (index.html), was written using [Chat GPT](https://chat.openai.com/).
   - Any other content, I wrote the content for the website myself.

   ###  Media

   - [Canva](https://www.canva.com/) was used for creating the favicon.
 Their selection of artworks had the best variety & compatibility for application as a favicon.
   - [Raw Pixel](https://www.rawpixel.com/) was used for sourcing images as it had the best selection available in one place.

   ###  Acknowledgments

   - A huge thank you to my mentor, Alex, who helped me resolve any major issues on my 1st ed.
   - Thank you to my mentor Juliia.
 Your guidance was crutial and made the objectives more concise.
   - To Kera Cudmore, for providing astounding documentation.
 All of the repositories are so accessible for newbies and I would have been lost without them.
   - My dear friend, Sarah, you are a wonderful teacher, gave valauble insight & resources.
   - My partner, Mikhail, for keeping me well fed and hydrated throughout this project.
-- To my tutor Laura, who provided a sense of calm when needed most.
+  - To my cohort leader, Laura, who provided a sense of calm when needed most.
 Your guidance gave me the reassurance I needed.